 Duct leak tests.
 The CxA must witness duct leak tests unless waived by the CxA.

 Pipe flushing and cleaning of each system or portion of each system.
-The CxA must witness flushings and cleanings unless waived by the CxA.
+The CxA must witness flushing and cleaning unless waived by the CxA.

 Manufacturer check-test-starts.
 The CxA may attend.